Miličín: Administrative division

+Etymology

+The name is derived from the personal name Milice, meaning "Milice's".

 Geography

 Miličín is located about 17 km north of Tábor and 52 km south of Prague.
 It lies in the Vlašim Uplands.
 The highest point is the hill Kalvárie at 698 m above sea level.
 The Mastník River briefly crosses the municipal territory in the west.
 The territory of Miličín is rich in small brooks and fishponds.

 History

 The first written mention of Miličín is from 1283.
-It was owned by a family that called itself the Lords of Miličín.
+It was owned by a family that called themself the Lords of Miličín.
 After the last member of the family was killed in the Battle of Crécy, the Rosenberg family inherited the village.
 During their rule, Miličín was promoted to a town.
 The Rosenbergs owned the town until 1611, when the last member of the family died.
 In 1644, during the Thirty Years' War, the town burned down.

 Miličín used to be a centre of trade, but after the construction of the railway from Prague to České Budějovice, which avoided it, it found itself on the periphery and reoriented itself to agriculture.

 In 2022, the status of a town was restored to Miličín.